 Purchase Order Template

-Our purchase order template for Excel is an extremely simple and budget-friendly solution for your business.
-If you need to create purchase orders, you don't need special software.
-If you already use Excel or OpenOffice, just download our free Purchase Order Template, and you can have that PO whipped out in a matter of minutes.
-With the unlocked version of the spreadsheet, you can customize your own order forms such as adding a logo or changing the color scheme.
+This purchase order (PO) template for Excel is a simple and budget-friendly solution for your business.
+If you need to create purchase orders, you may not need special software.
+If you already use Excel or Google Sheets, just download our Purchase Order Template and customize it to create an order form with your contact and shipping information.

-This PO template was created based on our original sales invoice template, so customers and vendors can benefit from using similar tools.
-If you are a vendor and need a purchase order form template for your customers to use, you can just point them to this page.
+This PO template was created based on our original sales invoice template, so buyers and sellers can benefit from using similar tools.
+If you are a vendor and need a purchase order form template for your customers to use, you can simply point them to this page.

-Purchase Order Templatefor Excel, OpenOffice, and Google Docs
+Purchase Order Templatefor Excel, OpenOffice, and Google Sheets

-1. Customize the spreadsheet for your business by adding your billing and shipping information.
+- Customize the purchase order spreadsheet by adding your company's name, contact, and shipping information.

-3. After you complete the order, save a copy for archival purposes.
+- After you complete the order form, save a copy for archival purposes.

 Values within [brackets] are meant to be replaced with your company (the buyer) or vendor (the seller) information.
 Below are descriptions of fields used in the worksheet: